 The first is having well-designed exemptions in place.
 Where there are only poor substitutes for plastic bags, allowing exemptions is critical.
 Common exemptions include dry cleaner bags, dog waste bags, very large bags and marijuana baggies (the authors live in Colorado).

 Good partnerships are also vital.
 Because single-use bag programs are not really about recycling and tonnages, natural allies extend beyond the “usual suspects.”
 Hunters, waterway associations and even grocery associations and retailers (in some cases) have all gotten behind policies in different areas.
 Appealing with multiple messages recognizing multiple constituencies and interest is critical.
 Washington, D.C.’s program was a success because of partnerships and because the measure had to have almost all council members be co-sponsors and backers before the measure was ever introduced.
 Recycling was not mentioned.

 Most fees are set around 3 to 10 cents per bag, and usage drops between 70 to 90 percent are commonly reported.
 A few U.S. cities have charges as high as 20 cents per bag.

 And of course not every program goes according to plan.
 Mexico City’s ban was repealed after pressure from plastic manufacturers, and Seattle got its program implemented only after an earlier one was rejected by city voters.

-Whether a bag ban can cause increases in happiness is a question, but we do know better how to answer the “paper or plastic” question.
+Whether a bag ban can cause increases in joy is unclear, but we do know how to better answer the “paper or plastic” question.
 Respond with a resounding, “Neither, I brought my own!”